AIXI Investors Have Opportunity To Lead Xiao-I Corporation Securities Lawsuit

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces that it has filed a class action on behalf of purchasers of Xiao-I Corporation (NASDAQ: AIXI ) (i) American depository shares ("ADSs") pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about March 9, 2023 (the "IPO" or "Offering"); and/or (ii) securities between March 9, 2023 and July 12, 2024 (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 16, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of Xiao-I Corporation (NASDAQ: AIXI ): (i) American depository shares ("ADSs") pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about March 9, 2023 (the "IPO" or "Offering"); and/or (ii) securities between March 9, 2023 and July 12, 2024, both dates inclusive (the "Class Period"), of the important

 Details of the case: According to the lawsuit, the Offering Documents and defendants made false and/or misleading statements and/or failed to disclose that: (1) defendants had downplayed the true scope and severity of risks that Xiao-I faced due to certain of its Chinese shareholders' non-compliance with Circular 37 Registration, which imposes certain registration requirements on Chinese residents that contribute domestic assets or interests to offshore companies, including Xiao-I's inability to use Offering proceeds for intended business purposes; (2) Xiao-I failed to comply with the U.S.'s Generally Accepted Accounting Principles ("GAAP") in preparing its financial statements; (3) defendants overstated Xiao-I's efforts to remediate material weaknesses in Xiao-I's financial controls; (4) Xiao-I was forced to incur significant research and development ("R&D") expenses to effectively compete in the AI industry; (5) Xiao-I downplayed the significant negative impact that such expenses would have on Xiao-I's business and financial results; (6) accordingly, Xiao-I overstated its AI capabilities, R&D resources, and overall ability to compete in the AI market; (7) as a result of all the foregoing, there was a substantial likelihood that Xiao-I would fail to comply with NASDAQ's listing requirements, including, inter alia, that its ADSs maintain a minimum closing bid price of $1.00 per share, (the "Minimum Bid Price Requirement"); and (8) as a result, the Offering Documents and defendants' public statements throughout the Class Period were materially false and/or misleading and failed to state information required to be stated therein.
 When the true details entered the market, the lawsuit claims that investors suffered damages.